Ana9Lu7/GitHubFramework/README.md

 # GitHubFramework

-A framework to get GitHub repository information.
+A Objective-C framework to get GitHub repository information.